-Company policies, procedures and guidelines involving laws, rules and regulations and additional information are posted on Regions' internal website.
+Company policies, procedures and guidelines involving laws, rules and regulations and additional information are posted on Regions' intranet site, life@regions.
 However, these do not constitute a complete listing of the laws, rules and regulations that must be adhered to by associates and Directors in the conduct of their duties at Regions.